mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 Then again this is just for testing purposes and have a better grasp of what could improve the behavior observed.

-At this point you should have gotten a good depiction of what the hardware and logical layouts look like and can observe how the problem description fits into it.
+Overall, at this point you should have gotten a good depiction of what the hardware and logical layouts look like and can observe how the problem description fits into it.

-### 2. Reproduce it
+### 2. Find a reproducer

 One of the first questions I normally ask is if there is a clear set of steps that can reproduce the problem.
 If so, it will simplify the formulation of an hypothesis considerably for you and any other involved party.
 I deem this little short cut is part of the initial observation phase.
 If there is one, then observe the system behaviour and statistics during the reproduction in contrast with the system under normal function and such would in many cases tell where to go next.
 Determine which recurrence, if it happens in only one system, in many, time patterns, every detail matters.
-Sometimes this is not possible as the problem only shows up sporadically and under unknown, apparently non-deterministic conditions.
+Sometimes this is not possible as the problem only shows up sporadically and under unknown, apparently non-deterministic conditions, but what can be done in that case is very limited.

-As example, under normal behaviour the system may not report any packets being dropped, but it does under heavy load, thus the problem will have to be observed during the reproduction to have better clarity of what is wrong.

-Some times it is just enough to use **iperf3** , **netperf** or similar tools to display the problem.
-Also often times is difficult to locate resources to reproduce a _production-like_ environment as it may use expensive equipment.
-Hence the use of virtual reproducers is a common case, unless the involved pieces of hardware are also part of the problem.
+In addition, knowing the kind of traffic pattern/s that the application or system is supposed to generate will definitely help here.
+Examples for can range from a single continuous TCP stream, multiple parallel UDP request-response, mutlicast traffic with small packet sizes.
+Once known, it may be just enough to use **iperf**, **iperf3** , **netperf** or similar tools with the right options to instanciate the problem without needing to run the original application that had the issue.
+Also often times is difficult to locate resources to reproduce a _production-like_ environment as it may use expensive equipment, hence the use of virtual reproducers is quite common.

-For example lets say we have two running instances inside two different compute nodes and we want to measure the throughput between them as we suspect there is an anomaly.
-They belong to the same tenant and virtual network.
-In the simplest test run a single TCP_STREAM test as follows to measure the baseline throughput between the compute nodes.
+Here goes an example, let's say we have two running instances inside two different compute nodes and in the same virtual network, where one acts as the client and the other as the server, and under heavy load the communication lags.
+We suspect there are some packet being dropped.
+If we wanted to reproduce the issue, the easiest would be to run a single TCP_STREAM test as shown below while observing the systems stat counters that will show when and where there are drops happening.

 On the _server_ instance:
 {% highlight shell %}